2020 Spring Legislative Session Summary

-The funds would be distributed by the Department of Commerce and Economic Opportunity (DCEO) from the Local Coronavirus Urgent Remediation Emergency Fund.
+The funds will be distributed by the Department of Commerce and Economic Opportunity (DCEO) from the Local Coronavirus Urgent Remediation Emergency (CURE) Fund.
 The 97 counties that did not receive direct CARES Act funds, as well as eligible local governments within those counties, would be the only jurisdictions receiving this money.
 Per the BIMP bill, municipalities within the five counties that received direct funding from the United States Treasury Department must get CARES Act funding from their counties based upon amounts those counties are willing to share.

 ISACo is pleased that counties that have not yet received federal CARES Act funds will receive funding on a per capita basis.
 ISACo engaged our lobbyists to advocate to the Governor’s Office that the 97 counties that did not receive federal funds directly from Treasury receive a portion of the state’s share.
 This request was followed-up with a letter to the Governor and legislative leaders (available via this link) urging support for an equitable distribution on a per capita basis.

 ISACo continues to work in partnership with the National Association of Counties (NACo) toward another federal relief package that would provide direct funding to counties with the ability to use those funds to offset lost revenues caused by the economic shutdown.

 Capital Infrastructure Funds

 HB 64 includes $104 billion in “pay-as-you go” and $20.8 billion in bonded capital projects.
 The bill leverages $10 billion in federal funds and distributes $3.6 billion to units of local government.